Road Rage: Legal Consequences & How to Stay Calm Driving

 In conclusion, managing road rage involves allowing ample time for your journey, planning ahead, and staying forgiving while driving.
 Consider the “what if?” scenario to avoid overreacting to other drivers’ behaviour.

-Coping with road rage as a victim means not retaliating, letting aggressive drivers pass and recognising your own mistakes.
-Practice relaxation techniques like deep breathing and listening to calming music.
+Coping with road rage as a victim means not retaliating, letting aggressive drivers pass and recognising your own mistakes—practice relaxation techniques like deep breathing and listening to calming music.

 Keep a positive mindset and avoid confrontations on the road to stay calm behind the wheel.